microsoft/playwright/docs/src/test-assertions-js.md

 reached.
 You can either pass this timeout or configure it once via the [`property: TestConfig.expect`] value in test config.

 By default, the timeout for assertions is set to 5 seconds.
+Learn more about [various timeouts](./test-timeouts.md).

 ## expect(locator).toBeChecked([options])
 - `options`